jasonHYLam/TOP-balanced-binary-search-tree/README.md

 - Guard clauses are required for checking whether a value exists for deletion functions.
 The guard conditions prevent errors when the node children (in this case, node.left or node.right) aren't found.

+- Array.concat() does not modify an existing array.
+To modify an existing array with .concat(), it must be reassigned, like so: array = array.concat(array2)